 - Key Contacts

-- List of colleagues who are automatically notified of a student death, once it has been verified.
+- A list of colleagues who are automatically notified of a student death, once it has been verified.

-If you, or any of your colleagues have been affected by the death of a student, you can get support from the Counselling and Mental Health Services.
+If you, or any of your colleagues have been affected by the death of a student, you can get support from the Counselling and Mental Health Service.

 The term ‘Dignity at Work and Study’ emphasises that everyone has the right to be treated with respect during their time at The University of Manchester.